 What are the admission requirements for the M.Ed. program?

 Cedarville University invites applications from educators who have a testimony of faith in Jesus Christ.
 Applicants who meet this criteria and present satisfactory evidence of their ability to perform at the graduate level are admitted to the graduate education program.
 For additional admission criteria, view the M.Ed. admission requirements.

 How often are students admitted into the program?

-At the current time, students are admitted into the program for fall, spring, and summer terms and may begin courses according to the completion options.
-Degree-seeking students are required to register for Technology in Education (EDU-6700) as their first course.
-Non-degree students may select from courses that meet their professional development needs.
+Students are admitted into the program for fall, spring, and summer terms and may begin courses according to the completion options.

 How do I apply for admission to the M.Ed. program?

 Visit the M.Ed. online application to begin or continue your application.

 Do I need to submit my Cedarville University (or Cedarville College) transcripts?